-- 1.2.2 East Ayrshire has around 740 Listed Buildings, including 44 category A Listed Buildings, 334 category B Listed Buildings and 363 category C Listed Buildings. - 1.2.3 Planning authorities have a statutory duty to have special regard to any proposals that affect the character of a Listed Building, its setting or any features of architectural or historic interest that it may possess. - 1.2.4 Listed building consent is required for any internal or external works that would affect the character of a Listed Building and it also covers works to objects or structures fixed to the building.
-Additionally, it may cover alterations to walls, fences and other boundary features affecting the character of the Listed Building and to ancillary buildings or structures within the property boundary (curtilage) associated with the original function of the Listed Building (such as coach houses, stables, boundary, walls and gates) if they were built before 1 July 1948.
+- 1.2.2 East Ayrshire has around 740 listed buildings, including 44 category A listed buildings, 334 category B listed buildings and 363 category C listed buildings. - 1.2.3 Planning authorities have a statutory duty to have special regard to any proposals that affect the character of a listed building, its setting or any features of architectural or historic interest that it may possess. - 1.2.4 Listed building consent is required for any internal or external works to a listed building and it also covers works to objects or structures fixed to the building.
+Additionally, it may cover alterations to walls, fences and other boundary features affecting the character of the listed building and to ancillary buildings or structures within the property boundary (curtilage) associated with the original function of the listed building (such as coach houses, stables, boundary, walls and gates) if they were built before 1 July 1948.
 The Local Authority determines the need for consent.